-- 1. Appeals from actions of the County Tax Adjustment Board.
-These are not a levy increase exceeding the levy limitations of IC 6-1.1-18.5-13.
-These appeals are filed with the county auditor for transmittal to the DLGF and commonly concern a reduction in a certain budget item made by the County Tax Adjustment Board.
-Appeals of this nature must be filed with the auditor within 10 days after the Tax Adjustment Board publishes the rates and levies.
-The filing period usually does not occur until after November 28 (see budget calendar). - 2.
-Appeals for excessive levies under IC 6-1.1-18.5-13.
+Municipalities may appeal to the DLGF for excessive levies under IC 6-1.1-18.5-13.
 These are appeals asking that more property tax be levied than is allowable under the maximum levy.
 Petitions for relief from the levy limitations imposed by IC 6-1.1-18.5-13 (except for shortfall appeals) must be filed with the DLGF by October 19 (shortfall appeals must be filed with the DLGF by December 30).
-The petition must state: - a.
-The government function or responsibility for which relief is necessary; - b.
-That without relief the function or responsibility may not be performed; and - c.
+The petition must state:

+- 1. The government function or responsibility for which relief is necessary; - 2.
+That without relief the function or responsibility may not be performed; and - 3.
 A reasonably detailed statement of facts supporting the claim that the function or responsibility cannot be performed without relief from the levy limitations of IC 6-1.1-18.5-3.

-For either type of appeal, the provisions of IC 6-1.1-17-15 apply.
-This statute requires that the city or town council authorize the appeal by adopting a resolution.
-This resolution must be attached to the appeal petition.
+A levy appeal application is available on the DLGF website and includes an authorizing resolution that may signed by the Council approving the submission of the petition to the DLGF.
+The executed authorizing resolution must be attached to the appeal application.
 The petition must be signed by the mayor and council president in the case of a city or the town council president in the case of a town.
-The petition for relief and authorizing resolution must be received by the Department of Local Government Finance, Indiana Government Center North, Room N-1058, Indianapolis, IN 46204, by October 19 (by December 30 for Shortfall appeals).
+The petition for relief and authorizing resolution must be emailed to the Department of Local Government Finance by October 19 (by December 30 for Shortfall appeals).